 Physical Residual Functional Capacity forms

-A physical Residual Functional Capacity form includes questions about your ability to do things like:
+A physical RFC form includes questions about your ability to do things like:

 - How long you can sit, stand or walk at one time or in an 8 hour work day